 According to cultural heritage experts, in the construction of the Vakil Bazaar of Shiraz and the Qeysarieh Bazaar of Isfahan, the architects had adopted the model of the Qeysarieh Bazaar of Larestan.

+One of Lar tourist attractions is its water reservoirs.
 Due to the warm weather in the summer as well as the lack of water in Larestan County, since a long time ago, the people of this area have constructed water reservoirs, Mouth of Lion (a sort of water reservoir that looks like a lion’s mouth) and Qanats.
 So, they fought against the hot weather and, in addition, created beautiful monuments.

 Some characteristics of the traditional architecture of Lar City are found in more than 1500 water reservoirs in different shapes and sizes, as well as the unique canals for transferring the rainwater into the reservoirs.